niallgiblin/rllabs/README.md

 - Returns `404 Not Found` if artifact doesn't exist
 - Returns `204 No Content` on success

-**Note**: This is a hard delete - the artifact will be permanently removed from MinIO storage.
+**NOTE**: This is a hard delete - the artifact will be permanently removed from MinIO storage.

 ### Training Artifacts